 John Bair talks about the progress Grove has made in recent years in enhancing rough-terrain crane reliability and efficiency, along with the arrival of Italian-made GRTs.

 John Bair is well-rounded when it comes to the various product lines within Manitowoc’s product portfolio.
 He’s been with Manitowoc since 2007 and has held a variety of roles.
 Starting as a sales administrator and working his way through product management across all of the Grove product lines, his experience gives him unique insight into what dealers and customers desire in their mobile cranes.

 Currently, Bair is a product manager who focuses on the Grove GRT rough-terrain crane lineup.
 And though he is based in Shady Grove, Pennsylvania, U.S., Looking Up learned during this interview that his global view of product development transcends conventional borders.

-LU: A few years ago, Manitowoc introduced the “GRT” line ofrough-terrain cranes.
+Looking Up: A few years ago, Manitowoc introduced the “GRT” line of rough-terrain cranes.
 Can you tell us about the introduction of these cranes and how they are faring in the market?

 LU: How have Grove rough-terrain cranes improved over the years?

-JB: We put great focus on comfort and efficiency for our customers, and the cranes reflect these improvements.
+JB: We put great focus on reliability, comfort and efficiency for our customers, and the cranes reflect these improvements.
 For example, the Crane Control System (CCS) that is introduced on all of our new cranes makes operation easy, and it is very simple for an operator to go from one model to the next with minimal training required.
 And we’ve improved the overall comfort for the operator, too, such as enhancing the heating and air conditioning systems.
-In addition, we’ve recently introduced our new wide cab that will be 3 inches (8 cm) wider with redesigned armrests and include an assortment of creature comforts such as USB plugs, foot rest bars, increased storage behind the seat and a three-camera visibility package providing greater operator comfort.
-This will be launched first on the GRT9165 and will also be used on our new GRT8120 that made its debut at CONEXPO earlier this year.
+In addition, we’ve recently introduced our new wider full vision cab that will be 3 inches (8 cm) wider with redesigned armrests and include an assortment of creature comforts such as USB plugs, foot rest bars, increased storage behind the seat and a three-camera visibility package providing greater operator comfort and convenience.
+This new cab was launched first on the GRT9165 and will also be used on our new GRT8120 that made its debut at CONEXPO earlier this year.